SkateSeek

 Are there free skate parks in Los Angeles?

 Yes!
-There are 3 free skate parks in Los Angeles, including Charmette Bonpua Skate Plaza, Echo Park Skate Park, West LA Courthouse Skate Plaza.
+There are 6 free skate parks in Los Angeles, including Charmette Bonpua Skate Plaza, Echo Park Skate Park, La Fayette Skate Plaza, Lake Street Skatepark, Monitor Skatepark.

 Which skate parks in Los Angeles have lights?